 [Public Policy Sessions 2026] What does Digital Sovereignty mean for the Civil Society?

-As a US-based organization defending digital rights across the world since the 90s, the Internet Society’s European Chapters can play a key role in making sure that the wave of digital sovereignty will strengthen our digital rights while taking into accounts important aspects related to health, security, resilience and ecological sustainability.
+As a US-based organization defending digital rights across the world since the 1990s, the Internet Society’s European Chapters can play a key role in making sure that the current wave of European claims on digital sovereignty will strengthen digital rights worldwide while taking into account important challenges related to ecological sustainability, health, and resilience, as well as key values like openness, privacy, and democracy.

-We are proud to welcome in Zurich 5 special guests with strong expertise on this topic from an academic and/or policy perspective, and active engagement with various civil society organizations, like ISOC Germany and Serbia, FSFE, Wikimedia, La Quadrature du Net.
+We are proud to welcome in Zurich five special guests with strong expertise on this topic from an academic and/or policy perspective, and active engagement with various civil society organizations, like ISOC Germany and Serbia, FSFE, Wikimedia, and La Quadrature du Net.

 You can watch previous Public Policy Sessions organized in 2024 and 2025 and become an ISOC-CH member or join our announcement list to stay in touch.